-FRC is maintaining and strengthening its reputation as a non-governmental organization representing the interest of its clients at the national level since 1991.
-FRC will continue the work done in the past, and will actively seek to raise its profile at the national level primarily through lobbying influential individuals, state institutions and agencies, as well as through advocacy at the national level, on behalf of its clients.
-FRC's continuing presence in the Northern and Eastern Provinces, and its expansion to the South and the West, will be internally reviewed during the course of next two years.
+FRC is maintaining and strengthening its reputation as а non-governmental organisation representing the interest of its clients at the national level since 1991.
+FRC will continue the work done in the past and will actively seek to raise its profile at the national level primarily through lobbying influential individuals, state institutions and agencies and through advocacy at the national level on behalf of its clients.
+FRC's continuing presence in the Northern and Eastern Provinces and its expansion to the south and the west will be internally reviewed during the course of next two years.